-What do you say when on October 11, 2018 you see celebrity rapper Kanye West (I’ve never heard of him before) behaving like a silly teenager during his live monologue in the oval office with Trump?
-West, wearing his MAGA hat, talked to reporters before clambering over Trump’s desk, hugging him, telling Trump he is a father figure and that he loved Trump because the POTUS made Kanye feel like a man.
-The bizarre scene aired on TV and widely sparked criticism on social media and cable news shows.
+What do you say when on October 11, 2018 you see celebrity rapper Kayne West (I’ve never heard of him before) behaving like a silly teenager during his live monologue to the press in the oval office with Trump?
+West, wearing his MAGA hat, talked to reporters before clambering over Trump’s desk, hugging him, telling Trump he is a father figure and that he loved Trump because the POTUS made Kayne feel like a man.
+The bizarre scene aired on TV and sparked wide criticism on social media and cable news shows.

 The carnival with West and Trump was going on while people in Florida were being devastated by a major hurricane, which killed at least eighteen people and destroyed an entire town.
 What kind of calm, civil comment can anyone make about the Kayne-Trump reality show taking precedence over dead Americans and a town flattened?